-How do I do keto on a budget in Hong Kong?
+How to follow a keto diet on a budget in Hong Kong

 Doing keto won’t be cheap anywhere in the world, and Hong Kong is no exception.
-Once you know how to do it and where to shop for it, you need to learn how to find the best value keto products in the city.
+So, once you understand the rules of keto, you need to learn how to find the best value keto products in the city.

 - Buying in bulk